ianrose/metalsmith-sass-critical-example/README.md

 # metalsmith-sass-critical-example

 Example of Critical Styles in a Sass Metalsmith Project.
-[Read the post about about the concept](https://www.ianrose.me/articles/critical-styles-in-a-sass-metalsmith-project/).
+[Read the post about the concept](https://www.ianrose.me/articles/critical-styles-in-a-sass-metalsmith-project/).

 ## Example Render